ryutau/voluntary-collaboration/data/README.md

 1. `exp_result.csv`: This file contains behavioral data from our main task (threshold public games).
 Each row represents the result of a participant for a specific round.
 The columns in this file are detailed as:

    - **pid**: Represents the participant's identification code.
-Use this when merging with `participant+attributes.csv`.
+Use this when merging with `participant_attributes.csv`.
    - **p_option**: Indicates whether group participation is mandatory ("A") or voluntary ("F") for the round.
    - **thr**: Shows the threshold value of the round.
    - **action**: Describes the action chosen by the participant.
 The possible actions are: